-This chapter presents projections of greenhouse gas emissions and removals for various sectors and in total.
-The information is based on Sweden's report on projections submitted to the EU in accordance with the requirements of the EU regulation on Governance of the Energy Union and Climate action.
-The projections with existing measures are based on policies and measures adopted by the EU and the Swedish Parliament up to June 2020.
-The base-year for the projections is 2018.
+This section presents projections of greenhouse gas emissions and removals for various sectors and in total.
+The information is based on Sweden's report on projections submitted to the EU62 in accordance with the requirements of the EU regulation on Governance of the Energy Union and Climate action63.
+Projections with existing measures are based on policies and measures adopted by the EU and the Swedish Parliament up to June 2020.
+The base-year for the projections is 201864.